danielnetop/markdown-monospace/README.md

 # Monospace font for Standard Notes markdown editors

-This theme does not change the default theme design.
+This theme is toggable on top of other themes, it simply adds the monospace font family to the editors.

 Instead, it adds a Monospace font to use in the following editors:
 - Basic Markdown